WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 1. `Logging Framework` - whatever logging framework we're going to use.

 To run a Worldpay Within application, the Thrift RPC code will need to be able to talk to an RPC Agent.
 The RPC Agent is a standalone application that manages the communication with remote third parties (for example, if you are creating a Consumer then the SDK code communicates with a local RPC Agent using the Thrift protocol, which then talks via HTTP to a remote RPC Agent, which then talks to a local Producer via the Thrift protocol).

+## Want to contribute?

+If you want to contribute, clone the repository and create a branch.
+Once you've made your changes, create a pull request.
+We'll review your code, and if accepted it will be merged into the code base.
+It's worth checking out the [Internal Structure of Worldpay Within](internal-structure) and [Sample Service Messaging](sample-service-messaging) pages if you want to learn more about how Worldpay Within works.

+You can also [raise an issue in GitHub](https://github.com/WPTechInnovation/worldpay-within-sdk/issues), or contact us directly at [Innovation@Worldpay.com](mailto:innovation@worldpay.com).
+You can also reach out to us on our [Slack channel](http://iotpay.slack.com).